Codecademy/docs/content/c-sharp/concepts/arrays/arrays.md

 // Create a variable of type "type[]" without initalizing it: type[] arrayName;

-// Create the array varaible and initalize it with an array of N items: type[] arrayName = new type[N];
+// Create the array variable and initalize it with an array of N items: type[] arrayName = new type[N];

 // Create the array variable and intalize it by specifying the contents: